TamannaBhatt/youtube-watch-history-analytics/README.md

 This project analyzes YouTube Watch History data exported from Google Takeout in HTML format.
 The raw data is parsed, cleaned, transformed, and analyzed to identify user behavior patterns, viewing trends, and advertisement-related anomalies.

-The project demonstrates an end-to-end data analytics pipeline including data extraction, preprocessing, feature engineering, statistical anomaly detection, visualization, and automated report generation using Python.
+The project demonstrates an end-to-end data analytics workflow including data extraction, preprocessing, feature engineering, statistical anomaly detection, visualization, and automated report generation using Python.

 ---